 According to the study conducted by researchers from Texas Tech University called “A study of the antecedents of slogan liking” the Nike “Just Do It” was the most recalled slogan of all.

-What can we learn from Nike slogan?
+What can we learn from the Nike slogan?

 When IBM announced a “Think” slogan, so Apple announced their new campaign in 1997 with its slogan “Think Different” created by advertising agency TBWA.